alex-spataru/SigLAB/README.md

 ### :warning: NOTICE

 I have moved this project to a new home ([https://github.com/Serial-Studio/Serial-Studio](https://github.com/Serial-Studio/Serial-Studio)).
-Further development of this project shall be done on the ´Serial-Studio´repository.
+Further development of this project shall be done on the `Serial-Studio` repository.

 ## Introduction